New Account Fraud Detection: Identify Genuine Customers

 The 2020 pandemic has only multiplied these challenges.
 With more consumers relying on digital transactions, cybercriminals have found it easier than ever to steal personal information.

-Merchants have likewise struggled with fighting this type of fraud.
+Merchants have likewise struggled with fighting account opening fraud.
 In the recent past, financial institutions were able to identify fraud through face-to-face interactions and by comparing the customer’s identity to other data.
 But there is a gap in the modern digital landscape allowing criminals to hide behind a computer screen, giving them the opportunity to conduct their crimes on a global scale, often undetected.

 How can new account fraud be prevented?
 The two broad types of prevention focus on two things: account authentication and behavioral monitoring.